 According to the U.S. Food and Drug Administration, Q4 of 2012 saw the highest amount of food recall activity in the past 2 years, with over 552 recalls announced, involving 18.4 million food and beverage products.
 So don’t think a recall can’t affect your business – and the inability to track products along the supply chain can break a company when faced with a product recall.
 However, recalls are not just a concern for those in the food industry.
 Virtually any industry can be affected, such as consumer products (think children’s products), automotive, and then especially food, medical and pharmaceutical products.

 Lot tracking or batch tracking allows product to be traced, end-to-end, from the manufacturer through the supplier to the customer.
 The process is used to keep track of which customers received specific lots, allowing managers to account for product movement via various auto-generated reports.
 A lot or batch number can be assigned to one or many units of product that are produced or purchased on various dates and can tie into an expiry date (if applicable).
-An advanced lot tracking system is automated and allow users to track product movement, create lot reports and facilitate recalls when necessary.
+An advanced lot tracking system helps automate the process and allows users to track product movement, create lot reports and facilitate recalls when necessary.
 Not only is lot tracking a core component in achieving FDA/ISO/CFIA compliance for many businesses, it also enables a company to perform lot costing and significantly minimizes the costs associated with a product recall.